MolSnoo/Alter-Ego/Docs/developer_reference/settings/docker_settings.md

 ### DEFAULT_DROP_OBJECT

-This is the name of the [[Object|Data-Structure:-Object]] in each room that players will drop Items on if they don't specify one themselves.
+This is the name of the [Object](../data_structures/object.md) in each room that players will drop Items on if they don't specify one themselves.
 Every Room must have an Object with this name capable of holding Items.

 ### DEFAULT_ROOM_ICON_URL

-This is the URL of an image that will be inserted into the [[Room MessageEmbed|Data-Structure:-Room#room-description]] when a player enters or inspects a Room if the Room does not have a unique icon URL.
+This is the URL of an image that will be inserted into the [Room MessageEmbed](../data_structures/room.md#room-description) when a player enters or inspects a Room if the Room does not have a unique icon URL.
 This must end in `.jpg`, `.png`, or `.gif`.
 If this is left blank and the Room does not have a unique icon URL, then Alter Ego will use the server icon instead.
 If the server icon is not set, then no image will be sent in the MessageEmbed.

 ### AUTODELETE_WHISPER_CHANNELS

-This is a Boolean value that determines whether or not [[Whisper|Data-Structure:-Whisper]] channels will be automatically deleted when all players have left the room.
+This is a Boolean value that determines whether or not [Whisper](../data_structures/whisper.md) channels will be automatically deleted when all players have left the room.
 If this is `true`, they will be deleted.
 If this is `false`, they will be renamed "archived-(Room name)".
-Because [[Discord]] only allows a single category to have up to 50 channels, this should be `true` unless you plan on manually deleting Whisper channels when you no longer need to see them.
+Because [Discord](../../about/discord.md) only allows a single category to have up to 50 channels, this should be `true` unless you plan on manually deleting Whisper channels when you no longer need to see them.